Trans-World-Style/Gen-L-Video/ControlNet/docs/train.md

 ## Step 3 - What SD model do you want to control?

 Then you need to decide which Stable Diffusion Model you want to control.
 In this example, we will just use standard SD1.5.
 You can download it from the [official page of Stability](https://huggingface.co/runwayml/stable-diffusion-v1-5/tree/main).
-You want the file ["v1-5-pruned.ckpt"](https://huggingface.co/runwayml/stable-diffusion-v1-5/tree/main).
+You want the file "v1-5-pruned.ckpt".

-(Or ["v2-1_512-ema-pruned.ckpt"](https://huggingface.co/stabilityai/stable-diffusion-2-1-base/tree/main) if you are using SD2.)

 Then you need to attach a control net to the SD model.
 The architecture is